DarkFlippers/unleashed-firmware/ReadMe.md

 ![Show me the code](https://media.discordapp.net/attachments/746304505879986267/1043574668940021760/image.png)

 Welcome to [Dexv Zero](https://discord.gg/dexvirus)'s Firmware repo!
-My goal is to make a really nice flipper cfw, to make it a pleasure for everyone to work with.
+My goal is to make a really nice flipper CFW, and to make it a pleasure for everyone to work with.

 ## Change Log

-+Added EVERY apps i could find for the flipper.
++Added ALL apps I could find for the Flipper.

-+Added dumps for Nfc, Rfid, Badusb, Subghz and a bunch of music player dumps.
++Added dumps for NFC, RFID, Bad-Usb, Sub-Ghz and a bunch of music player dumps.

-+Added Dexv-themed graphics to everything
++Added Dexv-themed graphics to everything.

 # Clone the Repository